 Most importantly, have fun!
 After all, the mission of Little Bird Music is to help students cultivate a lifelong love of music and learning.

-To ensure optimal learning results for students, parents should follow this set of guidelines:
+To ensure optimal learning results for students, parents are kindly asked to follow this set of guidelines:

 Create a gentle structure or routine that encourages your child to play each day.

 Parental involvement for students under the age of seven is strongly recommended.
 Students usually have a more positive learning experience if parents actively (and lovingly) participate in practicing with the student 10-15 minutes each day.